apache/pulsar/site2/docs/admin-api-partitioned-topics.md

   "replication": {}
 }
 ```
-You can view the current statistics of a given topic and its connected producers and consumers in the following ways.
+You can check the current statistics of a given topic and its connected producers and consumers in the following ways.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->
 ```shell